ToJans/YakShayQRS/readme.md

     ApplyEvent.AccountRegistered(
        OwnerName: "Tom Janssens",
-       AccountNumber:"123-456789-01",
+       AccountNumber: "123-456789-01",
-       AccountId:"account/1"
+       AccountId: "account/1"
     );

 This allows you to use messaging without explicitly declaring message classes....

-Handle with care, as it migh blow up in your face !!!
+Handle with care, as it might just as well blow up in your face !!!